tweenjs/tween.js/docs/user_guide.md

 tween.easing(tenStepEasing);
 ````

-TODO: build example for this
+Check the [graphs for custom easing functions](../examples/12_graphs_custom_functions.html) example to see this in action (and also some metaprogramming for generating step functions).

 ## Chaining